aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 Checks how many times the values in the column with the given `column_name` contain a specific character.

-We provide a dummy dataframe with one column called "id".
+A dummy dataframe is provided with one column called "id".

   .. code-block:: python